frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-smart-cards.md

 :::

-We have to configure an RDP username and password.
-These credentials are unrelated to FreeIPA or system accounts:
+Configure an RDP username and password.
+These credentials are unrelated to FreeIPA or system accounts.

 ```command {.workstation}
 sudo grdctl --system rdp